Markhamia stipulata

 This species usually grows as a tall tree, reaching heights of 5–15 m.
-Stipulata thrives in sparsely treed areas, such as fields.
+It thrives in sparsely treed areas, such as fields.
 Flowers are pale yellow to reddish brown.

 Uses

-The flower is edible and is part of both Lao cuisine and Thai cuisine, where it is known as Dok Khae Hua Mu or Dok Khae Pa.
-The flowers are usually eaten sauteed or in Kaeng som.
+The flower is edible and is part of both Lao cuisine and Thai cuisine, where it is known as dok khae hua mu or dok khae pa.
+The flowers are usually eaten sauteed or in kaeng som.
 The leaves are also used in traditional Thai medicine.